ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Details of Experimental Setup

 Unless otherwise stated, ChronoSpike employs a two-layer spatial aggregation architecture with hidden dimensions of (128, 64).
 The spatial attentive aggregator uses four attention heads.
 Inductive neighborhood sampling follows a fixed fan-out strategy with layer-wise sample sizes (5, 2).
 At each layer, neighbors are sampled from a probabilistic mixture of cumulative historical edges and newly evolving edges, controlled by the sampling ratio $p$.
 Adaptive LIF neurons are used throughout the model.
 The membrane time constant is initialized as $\tau = 1.0$, the reset potential is fixed to $V_{\text{reset}} = 0$, and the firing threshold is initialized as $V_{\text{th}} = 1.0$.
 A smooth sigmoid surrogate gradient with slope parameter $\alpha = 1.0$ is employed during backpropagation.
 All neuron parameters are learned independently per feature channel.
 Neuron states are reset after each temporal forward pass.
 Temporal aggregation is performed using a lightweight Transformer encoder with a single layer and four attention heads, along with learnable positional encodings.
 A temporal contrastive regularization term is applied during training with a fixed weight of 0.1 and a temperature of 0.5.
 The model uses a dropout rate of 0.7, while a rate of 0.1 is used to generate contrastive views.
 All regularization terms are disabled during inference.

-\paragraph{Hardware Configuration.} All experiments were conducted on a high-performance computing cluster.
+\textbf{Hardware Configuration. } All experiments were conducted on a high-performance computing cluster.
 The server was equipped with a dual-socket Intel Xeon Gold 5317 processor running at 3.00 GHz with 48 CPU cores and 755 GB of system memory.
 For GPU-accelerated computation, we used 8 NVIDIA RTX A6000 GPUs, each with 48 GB of GDDR6 memory, running driver version 535.274.02.

-\paragraph{Software Environment.} Our implementation was developed in Python 3.10.12 on Ubuntu 22.04.5 LTS.
+\textbf{Software Environment. } Our implementation was developed in Python 3.10.12 on Ubuntu 22.04.5 LTS.
 We leveraged PyTorch 2.0.1~\cite{paszke2019pytorch} as our primary deep learning framework, compiled with CUDA 11.8~\cite{nickolls2008scalable} support for GPU acceleration.
 Numerical computations were performed using NumPy 1.26.4~\cite{harris2020array} and SciPy 1.15.3~\cite{virtanen2020scipy}.
 For machine learning utilities including preprocessing, evaluation metrics, and data splitting, we employed scikit-learn 1.7.2~\cite{pedregosa2011scikit}.
 Additional utilities included tqdm 4.67.1 for progress monitoring, psutil 7.1.3 for system resource tracking, and gdown 5.2.0 for dataset retrieval.

-\paragraph{Dataset Preprocessing.} Dynamic graph snapshots are preprocessed as follows: (1) Node features $X_t$ are standardized to zero mean and unit variance across all timesteps.
+\textbf{Dataset Preprocessing. } Dynamic graph snapshots are preprocessed as follows: (1) Node features $X_t$ are standardized to zero mean and unit variance per timestep across the joint $(\text{node}\times\text{feature\_dim})$ axis using all nodes; this is a transductive node-classification setup with node-level (not time-level) splits, so val/test nodes participate in the per-timestep statistics, matching the standard protocol used by SpikeNet and prior work on these benchmarks.
 (2) Edge lists $E_t$ are deduplicated and sorted by node ID for efficient neighborhood lookups.
-(3) Isolated nodes (degree = 0 across all timesteps) are removed from the test set to avoid undefined attention computations.
+(3) Isolated nodes (degree = 0 across all timesteps) are removed from the test set to avoid undefined attention computations; in addition, self-loops are added to every adjacency matrix ($A_t \leftarrow A_t \vee I$) so that any node retained in train/val with degree $0$ at time $t$ still has at least one valid neighbor for attention, eliminating undefined-softmax cases throughout training and evaluation.
 (4) For datasets with categorical node features (e.g., DBLP), one-hot encoding is applied before standardization.